patrick-hebner/node-with-mongodb-setup/README.md

 CMD ["pnpm", "start"]
 ```

-Beacause we don't want to compy anything into the docker file we also need
+Beacause we don't want to copy anything into the docker file we also need
 a `.dockerignore` file.

 ```bash